imkailey/2020-10-26-ACV-JRNL/2020-10-09-RTF-full-lecture-notes.md

 ### discourse

-- institutionalised way of talking about how talk about things
+- institutionalized way of talking about how talk about things
 - film art discourse
 - history discourse
 - racism discourse